J D Robb and In Death eBooks

 I am virtually certain that if I took a look at the Internet a whole brigade of fans of J. D. Robb would appear.
 Before I started reading this series I would never have guessed that I would actually like these books.
 So much for machismo and the art of creating entertaining characters.

-Nora Roberts' main character in these books is a woman detective with more angst and controlled violence in her little finger than most male detectives ever experience.
+woman detective with more angst and controlled violence in her little finger than most male detectives ever experience.
 The psychological foundations of the character are well built on a fantasy of abuse and mistreatment generating a need for certainty, right and the law to reign triumphant.
 I have yet to see that happen in the real world but it makes for a compelling character.

 Obviously I like books where the good guys win, but not without a great deal of effort and some real challenges to overcome.
 Eve Dallas, the main character in this series has a fine set of villains to overcome and a great cast of people around her that make it all possible.
 Even if the sex scenes are a bit too intense for most of us more sensitive men; even if the ideas behind the curtain tend toward the romantic rather than the masculine, these books are actually fun to read.